Fiat AN.1 (aircraft)

 The Fiat AN.1 was an Italian two-seat biplane from 1930, best known as a demonstrator of Fiat's first aircraft diesel engine, also named the Fiat AN.1.

 Design and development

-The AN.1 was a two-seat reconnaissance aircraft built primarily to explore the suitability of diesel engines in tasks requiring long endurance flying.
+The AN.1 was a two-seat reconnaissance aircraft built primarily to explore the suitability of diesel engines for tasks requiring long distance flying.
 In the early 1930s, diesel engines seemed to offer several advantages in such situations, particularly better reliability because of greater mechanical simplicity and lower fuel consumption, because of greater thermodynamic efficiency.
-Additionally, heavy oil fuel posed no fire risk and was at the time a fifth of the price of petrol.
+Additionally, heavy oil fuel posed no fire risk and was at the time a fifth the price of petrol.

 The AN.1 used a Fiat-built engine of the same name, much of which was based on the Fiat A.12 petrol engine, but with a new compression ignition upper half.
 It was a conventional biplane design, though little is known of its details.
 It first flew in 1930.